25th Anniversary Timeline

 The MV Alfred came into service in November 2019.

-The MV Alfred is more than 60 per cent more efficient in terms of fuel consumption and emission levels than other comparable ferries operating in Scotland.
+Notably, the MV Alfred is the most environmentally-friendly ferry to come to Scotland: more than 60 per cent more efficient in terms of fuel consumption and emission levels than other comparable ferries operating in Scotland.

 MV Alfred was named in honour of Andrew’s father, on whose wisdom the business is built.